wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 (TODO)

-Here are the state differentials for fifty massaged messages:
+Here are the state differentials for fifty moderately massaged messages:

 (TODO)